RuthAndRoth/Roth2/Documentation/Packaging/README.txt

 Roth2 v2 with attached Bento head will work with most shapes.
 The headless body, to use with system head or other mesh head, will work well with the sliders except body fat, and extremes to neck length and thickness, because of the neck seam.
 There are a few head sliders that don't work: Head Shape, Ear Angle, Jowls, Chin Cleft.
 Things on the list for another release sometime down the road: figure out the neck issue, improve pointy ears.

 Foot skin problems?
 For best result, paint over the system toenails and remove as much detail as you can from your foot skin that is probably designed for the system avatar's duck feet.

+HUD issues?
+The Extras box contains a HUD debug script.
+Add this to the HUD contentsto allow for a long mouse press to bring up menu with diagnostic and further options.

 Please send us your feedback by posting on our Discord Channel.